fsuri/Pequin-Artifact/RunningExperiments.md

 - E.g. use `./upload_data_remote -b 'tpcc' -s 2 -u `fs435`` to upload TPC-C data to 2 shards, with cloudlab user `fs435`
 - TPC-C and 1 shard are default parameters.
 Check our the script for exact usage!

+Note: Benchmark data, by default, is uploaded to `/users/<cloudlab-user>/benchmark_data/`.

 ## (2) Pre-configurations for Hotstuff, BFTSmart, and Postgres

 When evaluating Peloton-HS, Peloton-Smart, or Postgres you will need to complete the following pre-configuration steps before running an experiment script: